-(28-a) While it should not be a precondition for the national court to be satisfied that a specific criminal offence has been committed, there must be sufficient facts and circumstances for the court must to be satisfied that the property in question is derived from criminal conduct offences.
-The relevant conduct could consist of any type of offence.
-Individual offences do not have to be proven, but the court must be satified that the property in question is derived from such conduct.
+While it should not be a precondition for the national court to be satisfied that a specific (28-a)criminal offence has been committed, there must be sufficient facts and circumstances for the court must to be satisfied that the property in question is derived from criminal conduct offences.
+Confiscation of unexplained wealth should be possible where a court is satisfied that the property in question is derived from criminal conduct committed within the framework of a criminal organisation.
+The relevant conduct could consist of any type of offences.
+Individual offences do not have to be proven, but the court must be satisfied that the property in question is derived from such conduct.
+This does not mean that it this must be established that the property in question is derived from such criminal conduct.
 Member States may provide that it could, for example, be sufficient for the court to consider on the balance of probabilities, or to reasonably presume that it is substantially more probable, that the property in question has been obtained from such criminal conduct than from other activities.
-When determining whether or not the property in question derived from criminal conduct activities, the national courts should take into account all relevant circumstances of the case, including the available evidence and specific facts, such as that the value of fact that the property is substantially disproportionate to the lawful income of the person owner.
-Another circumstance that could be considered is the absence of a plausible licit source of the property, as the provenance of lawfully acquired property can normally be accounted for.
+When determining whether or not the property in question derived from criminal conduct committed within the framework of a criminal organisation activities, the national courts should take into account all relevant circumstances of the case, including the available evidence and specific facts and, such as that the value of fact that the property is substantially disproportionate to the lawful income of the affected person to whom the property belongs owner.
+Another circumstance that should could be considered is the absence of a plausible licit source reasonable explanation regarding the origin of the property, as the provenance of lawfully acquired property can normally be accounted for.
 The person's connection to people linked to a criminal organisation could also be of relevance.
-The assessment should be made on a case-bycase basis depending on the circumstances of the case.
+The assessment should be made on a case-by-case basis depending on the circumstances of the case.
 The mechanism of confiscation of unexplained wealth is not intended to be used when in the individual case the application of the rules set out in the Directive would be manifestly unreasonable or disproportionate.
 Member States could also determine a requirement for a certain period of time during which the property could be deemed to have originated from such criminal conduct.
-Member States should ensure that the appropriate procedural rights of the affected person are respected. -Member States should then require and award an effective possibility for the owner of the property to prove that the property in question derives from lawful activities.
+Member States should ensure that the appropriate procedural rights of defence of the affected person are respected.
+Member States should then require and award an effective possibility for the owner of the property to prove that the property in question derives from lawful activities